Working Toward Health Equity in Detroit

 One IHPI team is studying how a lifestyle modification plan called the Diabetes Prevention Program (DPP), which has been shown to be highly effective within the general population, could be adapted for veterans, and how DPP compares to the current standard of diabetes prevention used within the VA system, an exercise-based program called VA-MOVE.

-In addition to adapting existing interventions to the needs of veterans, IHPI members within the VA Center for Clinical Management Research (VA CCMR) and the U-M Center for Health Communications Research (CHCR) are working on novel new interventions in
+In addition to adapting existing interventions to the needs of veterans, IHPI members within the VA Center for Clinical Management Research (VA CCMR) and the U-M Center for Health Communications Research (CHCR) are working on novel new interventions in diabetes, including:

 Technology-Enhanced Coaching (TEC)—a program for improving diabetes outcomes through peer mentoring and support.